May 30, 2019 (Thursday)/Nagoya, Aichi Prefecture

 THE PEACE ROOM.
 Hideki “Run” Yokoe of Gensuikyo is busy with preparations before the start of the Japan National Peace March in Aichi Prefecture.

-By Galileo de Guzman Castillo
+Text and Photos by Galileo de Guzman Castillo

 I arrived before sunrise at Chubu Centrair International Airport in Tokoname yesterday for the 2019 Japan Peace March International Youth Relay.
 I was invited by the Japan Council against Atomic and Hydrogen Bombs (Gensuikyo) to walk through Aichi and Gifu prefectures from May 29 to June 18.
 Hideki “Run” Yokoe, Director-General of the Aichi Gensuikyo (see photo above) briefed me about the Peace March and why thousands of people join the annual action of the Japanese peace movement.
 Run-san has been with the peace movement since 1982, initially as a young university student studying social welfare in Chita, Aichi.